-As an entity that has been directly concerned with the exportation of HSS to Australia, Tianjin Youfa is an affected party as defined in s.
+As an importer of HSS, Stemcor is an affected party as defined in s.
 269T of the Act and is therefore entitled to apply for a review.

 Pursuant to s.
 269ZC(1), the Commissioner must examine the application and, within 20 days after the lodgement date, decide whether to reject the application.
-The decision must be made no later than 9 September 2014.
+The decision must be made no later than 2 September 2014.